expliqueai/explique/README.md

 #### OpenAI API key

-Create an OpenAI account, and set the environment variable `OPENAI_API_KEY` to an OpenAI API key.
+Set the environment variable `OPENAI_API_KEY` to an OpenAI API key.
+(You can ask Ola to generate one for you if necessary.)

 #### Google client